divio/divio-cloud-docs/readme.md

      :ref:`Tutorial <introduction>`
      ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-     Get started with a hands-on introduction to the Divio Cloud for developers.
+     Get started with a hands-on introduction to Divio for developers.

      .. rst-class:: column column2